GLOBAL MARKETS-Prospect of early U.S. rate hike boosts dollar, bashes bonds

 LONDON, May 19 (Reuters) - Revived prospects of an early U.S. interest rate rise, possibly as soon as June, lifted the dollar to a near two-month high on Thursday and left bonds, stocks, commodities and emerging markets all nursing losses.

-Minutes from the Federal Reserve’s last meeting caught the market off-guard by revealing most policymakers thought a June rise would be “appropriate” if the U.S. economy continues its recent improvement.
+Minutes from the Federal Reserve’s last meeting took the market off guard after they revealed most policymakers thought a June rise would be appropriate if the U.S. economy continued its recent improvement.

 “A June hike is definitely back on the table,” said UniCredit’s Global Head of FX Strategy Vasileios Gkionakis.